 Keep track of your keywords in a spreadsheet and crosscheck them with the post itself.
 Use keywords that best match your post as well as semantically related words in your pin and board descriptions.
 Refer to your spreadsheet anytime you write new ones.
 To speed up writing descriptions, consider using Pin Description Prompts.

 3) Create New Pin Designs for Top Performing Content

 Take a look at your most popular pins on Pinterest, using Pinterest Analytics.
-Leverage your popular content by creating new pin designs in Canva (or another graphic design tool) and pin them strategically.
+Leverage your popular content by creating new pin designs in Tailwind Create or another graphic design tool and pin them strategically.
 Test out using different fonts, colors, or styles or pins to see if you can beat your current pin metrics.

 Diversify pins by creating the following types…

 - Infographics (but don’t give away too much info – you want them to click through!)